metaplex-foundation/docs/docs/01-programs/02-candy-machine/08-minting.md

 </AccordionItem>
 <AccordionItem title="JavaScript — SDK">
 <div className="accordion-item-padding">

+> Our SDKs will also know which program to interact with based on whether a Candy Guard account was created for the provided Candy Machine.
+>
+> So ultimately, to mint, all you need to do is pass in the **Candy Machine** you created and any additional attributes that might be required based on the Candy Machine settings.
+Additionally, in the rare event that your Candy Machine does not have an associated Candy Guard account, it will need to mint from the configured **Mint Authority** which must be provided as a signer.

 To mint via the JS SDK, you may use the `mint` operation of the Candy Machine module.
 The minimum required arguments are the `candyMachine` model (or a subset of it) and the address of the `collectionUpdateAuthority`.
 The reason we need the latter is that this information does not live in the `candyMachine` model and it is required by the underlying mint instructions.